-An accident at work often comes unexpectedly.
-You go to work as usual and suddenly you suffer injuries.
-This can have a significant impact: you may not be able to work (temporarily), you incur extra costs and sometimes it is uncertain whether you will fully recover.
-Many people wonder in such situation: do I have a right to compensation after a work accident?
+An accident at work often happens unexpectedly.
+You just go to work and suddenly you sustain an injury.
+That can have a significant impact: you may be (temporarily) unable to work, you incur additional costs, and sometimes it’s uncertain whether you will fully recover.
+Many people in such a situation wonder: Am I entitled to compensation after a workplace accident?

-In this article we explain how this works, what damage you can claim for and why it is wise to seek legal advice.
+In this article we explain how this works, what damages you can claim, and why it is wise to seek legal assistance.

-What do we mean by a work accident?
+What do we mean by a workplace accident?

-A work accident is any accident that occurs to you during or in connection with work.
-Examples include:
+A workplace accident is any accident that happens to you during work or in connection with work.
+For example:

 -